suncoast-devs/handbook/lessons/js-intro/variables.md

 As you saw when declaring variables, there are different types of values in TypeScript.

-Here are our first few types that are in TypeScript, we will build on this later
+Here are our first few types that are in TypeScript, we will build on this later.

 |             |                                                                                                                                                                             |     |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |